How Can I Teach English Abroad Without Speaking The Local Language?

 We want our learners to learn English as naturally as possible.
 This means we want them to learn to think in English, rather than think in their own language and translate.
 Ultimately this will slow them down.
 This is why many classrooms have an “English only” rule.
 This might actually be at the request of the school rather than the teacher.

-On the other hand, you should be learning the local language as a way of understanding and fitting into the culture better.
+On the other hand, learning the local language is a way of understanding and fitting into the culture better.
 Knowing the local language will not only help you get around more easily, but it will introduce to a world which is not easily accessible to a tourist.
 Speaking to locals in their language will show them you respect their language and culture and you will learn a lot more simply because you can speak to those who cannot speak English.

-Not being able to speak the local language will restrict your friendship circle, too.
+Not being able to speak the local language may restrict your friendship circle, too.
 You will find yourself spending all your time with other English-speakers and not making any friends with locals.

 Read more: Culture Shock